Who is a Veterinarian?

 2. Competitive Salaries

-Private veterinary clinics can pay good salaries and skilled, well-spoken veterinary doctors are always in demand.
-Animal owners are now paying closer attention to their pets and are willing to pay money for effective treatments.
-Hence, becoming a veterinary doctor is now a lucrative profession.
+Private veterinary clinics can pay good salaries, and skilled, well-spoken veterinary doctors are always in demand.
+Animal owners are now paying closer attention to their pets and are willing to pay for effective treatments.
+Becoming a veterinary doctor is therefore a lucrative profession.

 3. Option to Run a Private Practice

 There is always the option of running a private practice for any vet.
-This allows them flexibility with their work hours and the opportunity to expand the business..
+This allows flexibility with work hours and the opportunity to expand the business.

 How to Become a Veterinary Doctor after 12th

-There are two points at which an aspiring vet can pursue a future towards becoming a veterinarian.
-They can apply for a diploma degree after Std.
-10 or then take the NEET exams after 10+2 and pursue a degree in veterinary science and animal husbandry (B.V.Sc. & AH).
+There are two points at which an aspiring vet can pursue a future in veterinary medicine.
+They can apply for a diploma degree after Class 10 or take the NEET UG exam after 10+2 and pursue a Bachelor of Veterinary Science and Animal Husbandry (BVSc & AH), a 5.5-year programme including a mandatory internship.
+The BVSc & AH degree is regulated by the Veterinary Council of India (VCI), established under the Indian Veterinary Council Act 1984.
 Here are the ways to go about both:

 Veterinary Diploma

-Aspirants can opt for these diplomas after Std.
-10 and after two years, take their NEET exams.
+Aspirants can opt for these diplomas after Class 10 and, after two years, appear for the NEET UG exam.
 These diplomas train interested individuals in veterinary sciences and animal husbandry (the science of taking care of farm animals).

-As mentioned above, aspirants can take one of two routes, a diploma after Std.
-10 or the NEET exams after 10+2.
+As mentioned above, aspirants can take one of two routes — a diploma after Class 10 or the NEET UG exam after 10+2.

 - Diploma in Dairy Farming